Blake-Loveland/landgrid-support/_articles/parcel-data-faq.md

 Quarterly, at the start of the calendar quarter, _every data tier will have every county exported_.
 We make improvements to the nationwide data set on a regular basis, often based on feedback from clients.
 Quarterly, full data set exports ensure every data tier has all of the improvements across the data set, even if the data was not refreshed directly from the county that quarter.
 We are working to provide an easily sharable changelog for data set wide fixes, but currently give a notice to significant updates in our monthly data update emails.

+Each month we replace the existing county zip file in a client's download directory with the refreshed county files.
+We do not provide 'diff' files or deltas for the data at this time.

 All bulk data is provided via SFTP as zip files of each county in the format of your choice (GeoJSON, NDGeoJSON, SQL, Shapefile, FileGDB, GeoPackage, KML, CSV), using a pull model.
 We organize things on a county by county basis using the county's FIPS code (`geoid` in our Loveland Landgrid Parcel Schema column).
 We add or refresh 100 - 300 counties every month with data from the county source.

-Each month we replace the existing county zip file in a client's download directory with the refreshed county files.
-We do not provide 'diff' files or deltas for the data at this time.

 We send out an email each month listing the counties that were refreshed, as well as an updated listing of all the counties and their `last_refresh` date, which is the last date we updated the data directly from the source.

 We also provide a CSV file of our VERSE table that lists the `last_refresh` date for each county.

-On each parcel we provide a `'ll_uuid` number that permanently and uniquely identifies each parcel across data refreshes and updates.
+On each parcel we provide a `ll_uuid` number that permanently and uniquely identifies each parcel across data refreshes and updates.
 The `ll_uuid` can be used to match any locally stored parcels with updated parcels in the county file.

 We also make improvements to the data that does not come directly from the county, like standardizing addresses, cleaning out non-standard characters, adding additional data attributes, etc. We generally re-export our full dataset quarterly to reflect those changes.
 Improvements we make to data does NOT affect the `last_refresh` of a county, that is always the date we last pulled data directly from the county source.
 Notices of full dataset exports are also included in the monthly email update sent to all clients.